Hallett Peak (12,713′), Front Range

-Hallett Peak, in Rocky Mountain National Park, is very distinctive when viewed from the east side of the park with it’s slanted square structure towering over the landscape.
+Hallett Peak, viewed from east Rocky Mountain National Park, is distinctive with it’s slanted square structure towering over the landscape.
 As you near the summit however, the square melts away and you are left looking at a more traditional mountain silhouette.

-The route to the summit first requires reaching the summit of Flattop Mountain on a well maintained trail.
+The route to the summit first traverses the summit of Flattop Mountain on a well maintained trail.
 The Arapaho Indians called the Flattop Mountain corridor “The Big Trail”.

 From Bear Lake take the well maintained Flattop mountain trail to the summit of Flattop Mountain.
 No maintained trail reaches Hallett Peak, so cross the saddle above Tyndall Glacier and scramble up steep talus to the summit.